AviatrixSystems/Docs/HowTos/spokegw_external.rst

 To create the S2C BGP tunnel:

-1. In the Attach Spoke Gateway page, Click **External Device**.
+1. In the Multi-Cloud Transit Workflow > Setup > External Connection, select **External Device**.

-    You use the External Device option on the spoke gateway to build a BGP tunnel directly to the on-prem device for exchanging routes with a remote site.
+    You use the External Device option on the Spoke Gateway to build a BGP tunnel directly to the on-prem device for exchanging routes with a remote site.

 2. Select **BGP** so that the Spoke GW runs dynamic routing with remote site.

-3. Select **IPsec** to run BGP and build an IPSEC connection to a remote site.
+3. Select **IPsec** to run BGP and build an IPsec connection to a remote site.

 4. Specify the rest of the parameters (defined below) and click **Connect**.